-Roasted asparagus feels like a delicacy, but it is actually one of the only perennial vegetables we regularly eat in North America.
+Roasted asparagus feels like a delicacy, but it is actually a perennial vegetable that's grown widely in North America.

-The long stalks with tender spiraled tips always seemed exotic to me until I realized it grows where I live in New York.
+The long stalks with tender spiraled tips always used to seem exotic to me, until I realized it grows where I live in New York.

-Perhaps my sense of it being a delicacy is due to its short seasonality.
+Perhaps my sense of asparagus being a delicacy is due to its short seasonality.

-It also has a short shelf life, so it doesn’t travel so well from far flung places as so much of our produce does to give us the impression that it’s always in season.
+Asparagus also has a short shelf life, so it doesn’t travel so well from far flung places (as so much of our produce does) to give us the impression that it’s always in season.